Ekramy-Younan/Ekramy_Younan_Data_Analyst_Portfolio/README.md

 **Outline

-  * 1. Introduction:
+  * 1.Introduction:
     *	What is Power BI
     *	What can we do with it, and make sure is setup.
     *	Then we’ll go into the desktop and web portal to navigating around the menus and how to get started with a visualization!

-  * 2. Data Ingestion:
+  * 2.Data Ingestion:
     *	Power BI Desktop Query Editor used to ingest data from various data sources.
     *	Power BI supports over 60 native data connectors!
     *	We won’t use them all, but we can ingest data from multiple disparate sources and combine them into a single data model.
-  * 3. Data Shaping and Modelling:
+  * 3.Data Shaping and Modelling:
     *	Query Editor used to perform data transformations (called “shaping”) on the data.
     *	Once loaded into the data model,
         *	additional calculations can be added,